PollyHannah/Phylogenomic-study/README.md

 ![Occupany threshold histogram](https://github.com/user-attachments/assets/33a36c34-78ed-4471-9aa3-c656d8c96561)

 ##### Output file: Orthogroup data
-The `orthogroups_with_Genus_completeness.tsv` shoudl look something like the image below.
+The `orthogroups_with_Genus_completeness.tsv` should look something like the image below.
 It includes the raw data used to generate the histogram along with other informative data such as the genera missing from each orthogroup.
 ![R script output](https://github.com/user-attachments/assets/5e71f5ee-b6c2-4b68-8a52-36acc6abe271)

 Have the files as shown above?
 Yay!
 Now run the same analysis for the remaining two taxonomic levels (specifying the options as described above), and decide on a core gene criteria based on your results.